LADI/jack-select/README.md

 These may be available from the package repository of your distribution as `python-gobject`, `python-xdg`, `python-dbus` and `python-pyudev` respectively.
+They come with their own dependencies, which are not listed here.

-If you want to install jack-select from a Git repository clone, you'll also need the Python [docutils](http://docutils.sourceforge.net) to build the man page from the ReST source.
+If you want to install **jack-select** from a Git repository clone, you'll also need the Python [docutils](http://docutils.sourceforge.net) to build the man page from the ReST source.
 If you want to create the ReST version of the README from the Markdown source, you'll also need [pandoc](http://pandoc.org/) (only